Support Groups for Caregivers of Elderly Parents

 You may find yourself in a situation where you need to provide constant help to your elderly parent.
 In those cases, you may not be able to leave the house to link up in person with a support group.

 Luckily there are several online options for support groups.
-These opportunities can include message boards, forums, live chats, and video meetings.
+An online community provides opportunities, including message boards, forums, live chats, and video meetings.
 These can help fit your schedule and comfort level with interacting with others.

 Some people may be comfortable sharing in a live chat video where they interact live with others.
 Others may feel more comfortable with a message board or forums style.